neverhood311/Stop-motion-OBJ/README.md

 # Stop Motion OBJ
 [Tutorial](https://github.com/neverhood311/Stop-motion-OBJ/wiki#quick-start) | [Forum](https://blenderartists.org/t/stop-motion-obj-obj-stl-ply-sequence-importer/670105) | [Documentation](https://github.com/neverhood311/Stop-motion-OBJ/wiki) | [How to Support](#how-to-support)

-Stop Motion OBJ is a tool that lets you import a sequence of mesh files (.obj, .stl, or .ply), play them back in real time, then render them out to an animation.
+Stop Motion OBJ is a tool that lets you import a sequence of mesh files (.obj, .stl, .ply, .x3d, or .wrl), play them back in real time, then render them out to an animation.
 Each mesh may have a different vertex count, poly count, and even different UVs.
 This is especially useful for importing fluid simulations, for visualization of scientific data, and for rendering of 4D scan data.

 Once a sequence is imported, you may perform many of the same operations on the sequence that you would on a single mesh.
 Many of the Object Modifiers work on the entire mesh sequence.
 Mesh sequences may be rendered in both Cycles and Eevee.